qiangchang-wang/qiangchang-wang.github.io/_pages/about.md

   - /about.html
 ---

-This is Qiangchang Wang (王强昌), a fifth-year CS Ph.D. student at West Virginia University.
-Before that, I received M.S. from Shandong University in 2016.
-From June, 2019 to August, 2021, I worked as an research intern in Institue of Deep Learning, Baidu, Beijing.
+This is Qiangchang Wang (王强昌), a fifth-year CS Ph.D. student at West Virginia University, USA.
+Before that, I received M.S. from Shandong University, China in 2016.
+From June, 2019 to August, 2021, I worked as an research intern in Institue of Deep Learning, Baidu, China.

 My research is mostly related to CV/ML.
 Much of my work relates to digital face processing, including face analysis (face recognition, facial expression recognition, facial quality estimation), the security of face biometric systems (face anti-spoofing, deepfake detection).
 I also worked on problems related to face generation, action recognition (skeleton-based and video-based), medical image analysis, robotics (SLAM, perception).